Does this test have other names?

 Testicular failure in men

-Early puberty in children
+Early or late puberty in children

 Fertility problems in men and women

 What other tests might I have along with this test?